 You can help Ogeechee Riverkeeper in a number of ways, regardless of your expertise.

-Education assistants help ORK staff in educational settings, including classroom programs, Adopt-A-Stream workshops, and local festivals.
+* This position is temporarily unavailable* Education assistants help ORK staff in educational settings, including classroom programs, Adopt-A-Stream workshops, and local festivals.
 These volunteers also assist in the development of educational materials to be utilized in ORK programs.
 Preferred skills include some experience as an educator, a solid base of knowledge concerning natural sciences and environmental issues, and a strong interest in ORKs mission and work.

 Events volunteers help ORK run our many outreach and fundraising events.
 Responsibilities may include selling merchandise, running registration, serving food and beverages, selling raffle tickets, or set-up/clean-up.
 Volunteers do not have to pay for admission at the event they are working unless otherwise noted.
 Preferred skills include attention to details, strong initiative, and a deep enthusiasm for ORKs mission and work.